 Occupation: Shipyard Director.

-Currently competing in: MSA British Cross Country Championship.
+Currently competing in: Motorsport UK British Cross Country Championship.

-Career highlights: MSA British Cross Country Championship Champion 2014 and 2015.
+Career highlights: Motorsport UK British Cross Country Championship Champion 2014 and 2015.

 What got you interested in motor sport in the first place?